Dry Mouth

 Other Causes

-In addition, eating too much fat, alcohol intake, tobacco use, drinking little water, vitamin deficiencies, nutritional disorders, hectic, stressful and fast life, short-term or temporary dry mouth may cause.
+In addition, eating too much fat, alcohol intake, tobacco use, drinking little water, vitamin deficiencies, nutritional disorders, hectic, stressful, and fast life, short-term or temporary dry mouth may cause.
 But in long-term mouth dryness, the reason is mostly underlying systemic diseases.

 Home Remedies